codetalkio/codethoughts.io/posts/2024-06-25-mobile-a-different-way.md

 date: 2024-06-25
 ---

-After having spent the better part of two months deep in the trenches of iOS development with Swift, I can comfortably say: Web Development simple is more mature.
+After having spent the better part of two months deep in the trenches of iOS development with Swift, I can comfortably say: Web Development simply is more mature.

 Let’s just run over a few things I ran into that’s bad, broken, or made for a poor experience: